dennisdoomen/CSharpGuidelines/_pages/Cheatsheet.md

 * Don't use an `if`-`else` construct instead of a simple (conditional) assignment (AV1545)
 * Encapsulate complex expressions in a property, method or local function (AV1547)
 * Call the more overloaded method from other overloads (AV1551)
-* Only use optional arguments to replace overloads (AV1553)
+* Only use optional parameters to replace overloads (AV1553)
+* Do not use optional parameters in interface methods or their concrete implementations (AV1554)
 * Avoid using named arguments (AV1555)
 * Don't declare signatures with more than 3 parameters (AV1561)
 * Don't use `ref` or `out` parameters (AV1562)